Byzanti/chinese-reader-macos/README.md

 This code is now very outdated, and should it be rewritten today I would make these main changes:
 1. Develop in Swift or even React Native.
 2. Use word-splitting functionality that is now available under modern Natural Language Processing libraries instead of doing it myself.
+3. Much more organised!
+This was my first significant Objective-C project.

 Enjoy!